+1600 hours each Monday, Tuesday, Wednesday and Thursday

+The Company shall prepare a final NETS outage programme for the following day;

+The Company shall notify each User of the factors set out in (b) ii.
+Below;

 By 1600 hours each Thursday

-(i) The Company shall continue to update a preliminary National Electricity Transmission System outage programme for the eighth week ahead, a provisional National Electricity Transmission System outage programme for the next week ahead and a final day ahead National Electricity Transmission System outage programme for the following day.
+The Company shall continue to update a preliminary NETS outage programme for the eighth week ahead, a provisional NETS outage programme for the next week ahead;

-(ii) The Company will notify each Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.3.1(f)) and Network Operator and each Non-Embedded Customer, in writing of those aspects of the preliminary National Electricity Transmission System outage programme which may operationally affect each Generator (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations unless they are owned and/or operated by a Restoration Contractor (as provided for in OC2.3.1(f)) or Interconnector Owner or Network Operator and each Non-Embedded Customer including in particular proposed start dates and end dates of relevant National Electricity Transmission System outages.
+The Company shall notify each User, in writing of those aspects of the preliminary NETS outage programme which may operationally affect each User including the proposed start dates and end dates of relevant NETS outages;

-The Company will also notify changes to information supplied by The Company pursuant to OC2.4.1.3.3(i)(x) and (y) except where in relation to a User information was supplied pursuant to OC2.4.1.3.3(i)(z).
-In that case:
+The Company shall also notify changes to information supplied by The Company pursuant to OC2.3.1.4 (i) (x) and (y) except where in relation to a User information was supplied pursuant to OC2.3.1.4 (i) (z).
+In that latter case:

-(1) The Company will, by way of update of the information supplied by it pursuant to OC2.4.1.3.3(i)(z), make available the National Electricity Transmission System Study Network Data Files for the next week ahead and
+The Company shall, by way of update of the information supplied by it pursuant to OC2.3.1.4 (i) (z), make available the NETS Study Network Data Files for the next week ahead;

-(2) The Company will notify each relevant Network Operator, as soon as reasonably practicable after it has updated the National Electricity Transmission System Study Network Data Files covering the next week ahead that it has done so, and
+The Company shall notify each relevant Network Operator, as soon as reasonably practicable after it has updated the NETS Study Network Data Files covering the next week ahead that it has done so, and;

-(3) The provisions of OC2.4.1.3.3(i)(z)(2), (3) and (5) shall apply to the provision of data under this part of OC2.4.1.3.5(a)(ii) as if set out in full.
+the provisions of OC2.3.1.4 (c) i., ii. and iv. shall apply to the provision of data under this part of OC2.3.1.6. (a) ii. as if set out in full.

-The Company may make available, the National Electricity Transmission System Study Network Data Files for the next week ahead where The Company and a particular User agree, and in such case the provisions of OC2.4.1.1.3.3(i)(x) and (y) and the provisions of OC2.4.1.3.4(d) and OC2.4.1.3.5(a) which relate to OC2.4.1.1.3.3(i)(x) and (y) shall not apply.
-In such case, the provisions of this OC2.4.1.3.5(a)(ii)2 and 3 shall apply to the provision of the data under this part of OC2.4.1.3.5(a)(ii) as if set out in full.
+The Company may make available, the NETS Study Network Data Files for the next week ahead where The Company and a particular User agree.

-The Company will also indicate where a need may exist to arm an Operational Intertripping scheme, emergency switching, emergency Demand management or other measures including the issuing of other operational instructions or notifications or Emergency Instructions to Users in accordance with BC2 to allow the security of the National Electricity Transmission System to be maintained within the Licence Standards.
+The Company shall also indicate where a need may exist an Operational Intertripping scheme, emergency switching, emergency Demand management or other measures including the issuing of other operational instructions or notifications (for example the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to allow the necessary security of the NETS to be maintained.

-(b) By 1000 hours each Friday
+By 1000 hours each Friday

-Generators, Interconnector Owners, Restoration Contractors (as provided for in OC2.3.1(f)) and Network Operators will discuss with The Company and confirm in writing to The Company, acceptance or otherwise of the requirements detailed under OC2.4.1.3.5.
+Users shall discuss with The Company and confirm to The Company acceptance or otherwise of the requirements detailed under OC2.3.1.6

 Network Operators shall confirm for the following week:

-(i) the details of any outages of its User System that will restrict the Maximum Export Capacity and/or Maximum Import Capacity at any Interface Points within its User System for the following week; and
+the details of any outages of its User System that will restrict the Maximum Export Capacity and/or Maximum Import Capacity at any Interface Points within its System for the following week; and